-Individuals who wish to enrol for a course offered by the Academy shall submit an online registration form, accessible through a link provided in the electronic information made available.
-In general, the following details are requested at registration stage: Title; Name; Surname; Identity Card/Passport Number; Nationality; Gender; Date of Birth; Age; Any type of impairment; Contact number; Email address; Address; Profession; Job title; Organisation name (if applicable); Highest Academic Level; Full title of qualification(s); Country of obtainment of highest qualification(s); Data Protection statement; and Payment details.
+Individuals who wish to enrol for a course offered by the Academy shall submit an online registration form which includes the MMA Academy Student Agreement accessible through a link provided in the electronic information made available.
+In general, the following details are requested at registration stage: Title; Name; Surname; Identity Card/Passport Number; Nationality; Gender; Date of Birth; Age; Any type of impairment; Contact number; Email address; Office Address; Locality of Residence, Profession; Job title; Organisation name (if applicable); Upper Secondary Qualification; Country of obtainment of Upper Secondary Qualification; Highest Academic Level; Full title of Highest Academic Level Qualification(s); Country of obtainment of Highest Academic Level Qualification(s); Declaration; and Payment details.
 Prospective participants who are unable to compile the online form may contact the Academy for assistance in the registration process.